 Professor Sandberg is a writer, editor, and consultant who works with executives and advisory boards to shape their publishing strategies in corporate, non-profit, and emerging market settings.
-She is currently serving as editor in chief of the Blockchain Research Institute and is studying how distributed ledger technology and smart contracts could transform publishing.
+She is currently serving as editor-in-chief of the Blockchain Research Institute and is studying how distributed ledger technology and smart contracts could transform publishing.
 She has extensive experience in negotiating publishing agreements and turning knowledge and expertise into branded content for a globally diverse audience.

 Professor Sandberg teaches PUB 618, “The Legal Aspects of Publishing,” and PUB 632, “Academic Publishing,” both from a publishing innovator’s perspective.
 She serves on the editorial advisory board of the Journal of Business Models.
 With Professor Lian, she periodically co-directs professional development programs for Chinese publishing executives.
-For the two years, she has blogged the Center for Digital Transformation on how companies are using digital technologies to transform their business.

 For over a decade, she served as executive editor at Harvard Business School Publishing Corporation, where she contributed to the opening of HBSP Corp Ltd in Mumbai/New Delhi.
 Professor Sandberg also wrote over a dozen articles for various HBS periodicals.
 Prior to Harvard, Professor Sandberg spent eight years at HarperCollins, first in the college division as a development editor and a marketing R&D manager and then in HarperBusiness as an acquisitions editor.